This chapter will provide a cursory overview of Ithkuil’s phonology, orthography, and morphology.

 Ithkuil's 9 vowels are aäeëioöuü.

-The valid diphthongs, or combinations of vowels considered as one smooth syllable, are ai, ei, ëi, oi, ui, au, eu, ëu, ou, and iu.
-All other vocalic combinations are considered disyllabic, or as two syllables.
-This is important to consider when marking stress.
+The vowel combinations that are considered as one single syllable are ai, ei, ëi, oi, ui, au, eu, ëu, ou, and iu.
+All other vocalic combinations (e.g., ia, oe) are considered disyllabic, or as two syllables.
+This is important to consider when marking syllabic stress.

 =